-Students have the right to appeal against decisions made by QUT in relation to their IPRA.
-In the event of a dispute arising, the student should first approach his or her supervisor who will then direct the student through the appropriate channels within QUT.
-The Research Degrees Committee has the authority to hear appeals from applicants who consider that their application has been incorrectly assessed.
-Appeals can only be heard against process issues and not against committee decisions or assessor ratings and comments.
+Students have the right to request a review of the decisions made by QUT in relation to their scholarship application outcome.
+In the event of a dispute arising, the student should first approach his or her supervisor/faculty who will then direct the student through the appropriate channels within QUT.
+Any formal appeals can only be heard through the QUT Appeals Committee.